Table of Contents

 When is Dexcom G7 going to be available?

 We know you guys have been enjoying Dexcom G6 very much.
+I hope this article explained Dexcom and Dexcom costs adequately.
 Soon Dexcom and Verily are planning to lounge Dexcom G7.
 My initial impression is that Dexcom D7 is going to be thinner.
 Hopefully, it will be less expensive. according to Dexcom G6 is going to be a fully disposable continuous glucose monitor.
-Due to COVID-19 and coronavirus pandemic, I believe the timeline for Dexcom G7 to hit the market will be delayed.
+Due to COVID-19 and the coronavirus pandemic, I believe the timeline for Dexcom G7 to hit the market will be delayed.
 The best expectation would be the end of 2020 or early 2021.

 Join our community at SugarMDs and see Dr. Ergin and his team.
 You will be glad you did because we provide the best concierge service for patients with diabetes.
 We do everything in our power to get through the best possible care and diabetic devices such as Dexcom G6, Dexcom G7, or freestyle libre.
 We not only help you get coverage but also remotely monitor you and treat you.
 You do not have to wait for the doctor’s office or beg your doctor to see and interpret your Dexcom data.
 Make sure you visit our YouTube channel and Facebook.
 Be part of our community.